katur/eegi/README.md

 # Genome-Wide EEGI (Early Embryogenesis Genetic Interactions) Project

-Django-based web interface and programs for a genome-wide *C. elegans* screen, which used millions of pairwise gene knockdown experiments to uncover suppressor and enhancer phenotypes to reveal genetic interactions.
+Django-based web interface and programs for a genome-wide *Caenorhabditis elegans* screen, which used millions of pairwise gene knockdown experiments to uncover suppressor and enhancer phenotypes to reveal genetic interactions.